 April made her professional debut at age 3 as a last-minute substitute in Aspen, Colorado, in a production of Madame Butterfly.
 (She played Trouble.)
 When she was six, she performed as concertmaster of the Youth Orchestra in San Antonio.
 That same year, she performed on piano on a San Antonio Music Teachers Association recital, playing Over the Hill to Grandmothers House.

 The summer after her third grade year saw the arrival of her brother, Robin Jr., on the scene.
-He grew up to be quite a math and computer whiz and now lives in Austin.
+He grew up to be quite a math and computer whiz.

 April studied both piano (which she learned from her mother) and violin (which she learned from her father) through the 6th grade.
 One of her performances during this time was on her elementary school talent show playing The Waltzing Cat, dressed as a cat, complete with a long tail.